Giphy/GiphyAPI/README.md

 + limit - (optional) number of results to return, maximum 100.
 Default 25.
 + offset - (optional) results offset, defaults to 0.
 + rating - limit results to those rated (y,g, pg, pg-13 or r).
-+ fmt - (optional) return results in html or json format (useful fo viewing responses as GIFs to debug/test)
++ fmt - (optional) return results in html or json format (useful for viewing responses as GIFs to debug/test)

 ### Sample Response, Search